-Critical recall/quarantine: Reynard antiseptic skin prep products
+Critical recall: Reynard antiseptic skin prep products

 There is a potential for Achromobacter contamination with certain batches of antiseptic products.
 While some possible incidents are being investigated in Australia, there have been a number of cases of infection internationally.